-Robert is Vice President, Translational Development, Research & Early Development and Head of the Inflammation & Immunology Thematic Center of Excellence (TCoE) Unit at Celgene.
-He is responsible for the strategic vision, implementation, and partnership of novel therapies for immune, inflammatory, and fibrotic disorders.
+Robert is Senior Vice President, Research & Early Development and Head of the Immunology, Cardiovascular, Fibrosis, and Global Health (ICFG) Thematic Research Center (TRC) team at Bristol-Myers Squibb (BMS).
+He is responsible for the strategic vision, implementation, and partnership of novel therapies for diseases within these therapeutic areas.

 In recognition of his accomplishments, Robert has received numerous awards, including: Pre-doctoral Clinical Award from The American Society of Human Genetics (1995); The Young Investigator Award from the Department of Medicine at Brigham and Women’s Hospital (2008); Career Award for Medical Scientists from the Burroughs Wellcome Fund (2008); and election to The American Society for Clinical Investigation (2012).